-Twenty weeks into her pregnancy, Emily Whiting, and her husband, Daniel, eagerly arrived at the Wooster Women’s Health Center to learn more about their first baby.
+Twenty weeks into her pregnancy, Emily Whiting, and her husband, Daniel, eagerly arrived at the Wooster Women’s Health Office to learn more about their first baby.
 An ultrasound test provided the first glimpse of their growing child, and revealed a girl.
 Giddy, the couple immediately began talking about baby names.

 However, their joyful experience would quickly turn grim, with the first signal being a conciliatory pat on Emily’s shoulder from a physician, as they all sat down to talk.

 “She had a really empathetic look on her face, and so of course that set off an instant alarm,” recalls Emily, a religious writer, public speaker and blogger.
 “She said, ‘Your baby has multiple malformations.
 If she lives, we don't know what her quality of life will look like.'”